LTUC/amman-dotnet-401d2/Curriculum/Class42/Resources/OWASP.md

 5. URL Encoding USer Input
    - URLS do not encode with the same characters as HTML.
-Do not try to override everything with the raw taghelpers.
+Do not try to override everything with the raw tag helpers.
    - .NET Core offers the ability to encode user input for URLS.
 6. Browser PRotection
    - Chrome actually doesn't allow XSS.
 More browsers are moving away from allowing this and adding XSS filters.

 Overall, XSS is not going anywhere anytime soon.
-It is still around becaues developers not doing the basics correctly.
+It is still around because developers not doing the basics correctly.

-.NET core our razor tag helprs are a great out of the box solution for issues like this.
+.NET core our razor tag helpers are a great out of the box solution for issues like this.
-HTML encoding will solve most of our problesm, but not all frameworks support this yet.
+HTML encoding will solve most of our problems, but not all frameworks support this yet.

 ### 4. Broken Access Control
-The ability for end users, whether through tampering of a URL, cookie, token, or contents of ap ge to essentailly access data that they shouldn't have access to.
+The ability for end users, whether through tampering of a URL, cookie, token, or contents of ap ge to essentially access data that they shouldn't have access to.

-THis may mean that a user can access someone else's data or elevate their personal permissiosn within the site.
+THis may mean that a user can access someone elses data or elevate their personal permissions within the site.

 This really boils down to situations like this:
-1. Misconfgured or too broad CORS configurations
+1. Misconfigured or too broad CORS configurations
 2. WEb server directly/browsing
-3. Backps/source control files present in web roots
+3. Backups/source control files present in web roots
 4. rate limiting of APIs
 5. JWT Tokens not being invalidated on logout.